 She was an unconventional Hollywood actress, fiercely independent and often displaying a standoffish attitude to the media.
-However, her wide variety of roles and acting skills made her popular on screen and she was ranked the greatest female film star by the American Film Institute.
+However, her wide variety of roles and acting skills made her famous on screen, and she was ranked the greatest female film star by the American Film Institute.

 Early Life Katharine Hepburn

-One incident which had a bearing on her early life.
-It involved finding her dear brother hanging from a rafter by a piece of rope.
+One significant incident which had a bearing on her early life involved finding her dear brother hanging from a rafter by a piece of rope.
 Her family tried to deny it was suicide, but it looked as if it was and the incident had a lasting impact on Katherine.

 Early acting career

-Katherine’s early acting career was developed on stage and from this she graduated to film.
+Katherine’s early acting career developed on stage, and from the theatre, she graduated to film.
 By 1933 she had won her first Oscar for her performance in Morning Glory, a story about a woman who rejects romance for her work.